 After my inspection I wrote the following report:

 “As per your request, I visited the subject residence today to evaluate mold or fungus growth on the floor joists.
 I understand that a home inspector expressed concern about fungal growth on the floor framing, so the buyer is concerned that the fungus needs to be removed/cleaned/mitigated from the joists.
 During my visit, I crawled to the four main corners of the crawl space and probed the floor system with an electronic moisture meter during this traverse.
 I never obtained a moisture reading above 16%.
 This is a perfectly normal moisture content and one that will not support fungal growth.
 You can Google “moisture content of wood necessary to support fungal growth” and see for yourself.
-I can’t speak for the home inspector who has raised concerns, or what his experience level is, but I can assure you that the floor joists beneath this home are no different than 90% of the floor joists I have inspected over the past 31 years.
+I can’t speak for the home inspector who has raised concerns, or what his experience level is, but I can assure you that the floor joists beneath this home are no different than 90% of the floor joists I have inspected over the past three decades.

 The home inspectors working for fees today seem to have one primary motive in mind: to cover their liabilities.
 They many times cite the need for further evaluations by what they call other so called experts.
 These home inspectors are insecure and inexperienced.
 They need to carry a moisture meter with them under houses and probe the floor joists to measure wood moisture content.
 If the moisture is less than 20% and the floor joists are structurally sound, like the joists at this home, there is no need to worry about any fungal staining that might exist.
 Why and how can I say this?
 Because ventilated crawl spaces throughout the Southeast United States allow high humidity and fungus spores to enter the enclosed space beneath the home.
 During the summer months, when outdoor humidity is high, the hot/humid air enters the crawl space through the foundation vents and condenses on cool objects.